Sikbik/fluxd-rust/fluxd_rust/docs/ARCHITECTURE.md

 - Dashboard server: `/`, `/stats`, `/healthz`.
 - Status logs with throughput and timing metrics.

+See `docs/TELEMETRY.md` for a detailed guide to interpreting `/stats` counters (connect-stage breakdowns and Fjall health signals).

 ## Storage backends

 - Fjall (default): persistent key-value store with configurable caching.